Nyah nyah nyah nyah nyah nyah

 The nyah-nyah tune features a descending minor third.

 "Nyah nyah nyah nyah nyah nyah" is the lexigraphic representation of a common children's chant.
 It is a rendering of one common vocalization for a six-note musical figure that is usually associated with children and found in many European-derived cultures, and which is often used in taunting.

-The figure comes from a pentatonic scale of A minor, starting on the pitch of G: G-E-A-G-E. The pentatonic scale is nearly universal in human cultures and is within the easiest range for children's voices.

 Variations

 The tune has many variations on how "nyah-nyah" is vocalized (e.g., "Nuh nuh nuh nuh nuh nuh"), some examples of which include: